 - Familiarity with new tools and software, like cloud-based storage/sharing platforms, project management tools, and communication tools like Zoom.

-- Remote technology allowing you to communicate in different ways, including email, messaging, file sharing, and content management.
+- Remote technology allows you to communicate in different ways, including email, messaging, file sharing, and content management.

-Lower cost is another great reason to choose online courses.
-Online typically costs less since physical space and materials aren’t necessary.
-You’ll incur no travel costs, or wear and tear on your vehicle.
-Online costs vary, so research your options.
-At StraighterLine, you can earn college credit at less cost per class and learn at your own pace, which lowers the risk of starting or restarting your degree.
+Lowering your cost of college is another great reason to choose online courses.
+Online typically costs less and programs that pass on the savings to their students can make a big difference.
+You won’t incur travel costs, or wear and tear on your vehicle.
+StraighterLine classes start at $59 with a $99 monthly membership so you can earn college credit at less cost per credit.
+Since you can also learn at your own pace, and start or pause whenever you want, you reduce your risk of going back to school while accelerating the time it takes you to earn your degree.

-With advantages like these, you can save time, save money, and improve time management and technical skills you’ll use long after you’ve finished your degree.
-The advantages and benefits of online learning are clear.
+With advantages like these, it's easy to see how you can save time, save money, and improve time management and technical skills you’ll use long after you’ve finished your degree.
+Be sure to take advantage of the benefits of online learning.Previous Post Next Post